shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L02_Import_data.md

 You are a functional consultant working on the Fabrikam project.
 Your need to import some data in the your Dataverse environment.
 You choose to leverage Power Query to transform the data and complete the import.

+## Lab objectives
+In this lab, you will:

++ Task 1: Load Excel file to OneDrive
++ Task 2: Create a dataflow
++ Task 3: Test Your work

 ## Exercise 1 – Import data

 In this exercise, you will import Outcome rows into your Microsoft Dataverse environment using a dataflow.